 - Start: Tiong Bahru Market (not actually too close to Tiong Bahru MRT)

 - The Tiong Bahru Market has a very nice Pau place (the big buns filled with pork or red bean.
 As a vegetarian I recommend the red bean!) and lots of other good food.

 - Walking around Moh Guan Terrace towards Yong Siak St you will find plenty of nice-looking buildings and little shops with alternative Singapore literature (Singlit, see Books Actually) and clothes.

 - Tiong Bahru Bakery is famous for pastries and nice breakfasts, full of westerners on a weekend morning of course.
 (S)

 - PS Café Petit has a nice space and a pretty decent menu (SS)

 - Plain Vanilla bakery is the Magnolia Bakery of Singapore, they were even in a Visa commercial recently.
 Their cupcakes are not all that but they are ok, and good for some sweet fix on the way.
+We like their buttery biscuits better.
 (S)

 - Loo’s Hainanese Curry Rice: some local food in there, it is a bit spicy but tasty and cheap.
 Can be a bit crowded at times (S).